IF YOU’RE STILL ON THE FENCE ABOUT TRYING TENZO, HERE ARE SOME PEOPLE YOU MAY KNOW WHO LIKE OUR MATCHA

 Take a look at the graph below to see how matcha makes customers feel differently than coffee & espresso.

 Less Caffeine, More EnergySound impossible?
 Think again!
-The natural l-theanine in Tenzo matcha calms your mind and body while absorbing caffeine.
-This makes the drinker feel like they’re getting a boost of extended energy for 4-6 hours.
-So, although Tenzo wholesale matcha contains more caffeine than most matchas, it provides a steady increase in energy and focus without sudden spikes or crashes like you & your customers may have experienced with coffee and energy drinks.
+The natural L-theanine in Tenzo matcha calms your mind and body while absorbing caffeine which gives you a focused 4-6 hour boost!
+Tenzo wholesale matcha provides a steady increase in energy and focus without sudden spikes or crashes like with coffee and energy drinks.